Scotch Game: Göring Gambit: 4.c3

-The Göring Gambit is a relative of the Danish Gambit that starts with 4.c3.
-White sacrifices one or two pawns in return for a lead in development, and typically follows up by putting pressure on f7 with Bc4, Qb3 and sometimes Ng5, while Nc3–d5 is another common motif.
-The Oxford Companion to Chess notes that the gambit was first played at high levels by Howard Staunton in the 1840s, and the earliest game with it was probably played in 1843.
-The first game with the gambit accepted may be Meek vs Morphy, New York 1857.
-Carl Theodor Göring introduced it into master play in 1872, but while Göring's name is most often associated with the one-pawn gambit (5.Nxc3) Göring invariably used the double-pawn gambit with 5.Bc4.
-The gambit has been played by Ljubomir Ljubojević, David Bronstein, Frank Marshall, and Jonathan Penrose.
-In casual games Alexander Alekhine often transposed to it via the move order 1.e4 e5 2.d4 exd4 3.c3 dxc3 4.Nxc3, when ...Nc6 for Black and Nf3 for White often followed.
-In general, the opening is unpopular at master level but is more popular at club level.
-It is recommended to study the Göring Gambit in connection with the Danish.
+The Göring Gambit is a delayed version of the Danish Gambit (2.d4 exd4 3.c3), from which it may be reached by transposition.
+White sacrifices one or two pawns in return for a lead in development, and typically follows up by putting pressure on f7 with Bc4 and Qb3, and sometimes Ng5, while Nc3–d5 is another common motif.
+The gambit was first played at high levels by Howard Staunton in the 1840s, and the earliest game with it was probably played in 1843.
+The first game with the gambit accepted may be Meek–Morphy, New York 1857.
+Carl Theodor Göring introduced it into master play in 1872.
+The gambit has been played by Alexander Alekhine, Ljubomir Ljubojević, David Bronstein, Frank Marshall, and Jonathan Penrose.